 There are many more effective things that I would like to share to help you break free from anxiety, panic attacks, and agoraphobia.
 You can get started for free by joining my newsletter below.

-References (Walking As a Natural Remedy for Anxiety)
+References and Further Reading (Walking As a Natural Remedy for Anxiety)

 Depression and anxiety: Exercise eases symptoms.
 Mayo Clinic.